Uganda's Museveni tightens grip on power | DW | 10.05.2021

 "This has made him a darling of the West," said analyst Mwebesa.

-The discovery if oil in the Albertine Rift Basin in the western part of the country in 2006, which will likely make Uganda the fourth largest sub-Saharan producer in until the end of the decade, is unlikely to encourage a global will to rein in Museveni's despotic tendencies.
+The discovery of oil in the Albertine Rift Basin in the western part of the country in 2006, which will likely make Uganda the fourth largest sub-Saharan oil producer by the end of the decade, is unlikely to encourage a global will to rein in Museveni's despotic tendencies.

 "We continue pushing on, knowing it is not going to be an overnight thing.
 But ultimately, we will get there," Wine told DW.